Earlyflash/itsmichaela/README.md

 ## Configuration

-The site is configured in `wrangler.toml`.
-To deploy to `itsmichaela.com`, make sure your Cloudflare account has the domain configured and update the worker route accordingly.
+The site is configured in `wrangler.toml` with routes for both `itsmichaela.com` and `www.itsmichaela.com`.
+Make sure your Cloudflare account has the domain configured.
+The worker will serve both domains without any 403 errors.

 ## Features